CYBERHIM/Cybersecurity-Journey/Command-Injection/README.md

 *   **Result:** By omitting the space, the payload evaded the filter and executed successfully.

 ## Key Takeaway
 Blacklisting characters is an ineffective security measure.
-Secure applications must rely on strict input validation (whitelisting) and avoid dangerous system calls like `shell_exec()` whenever possible.MEDIUM.PNGHard.png for hard and Easy.png for easy
+Secure applications must rely on strict input validation (whitelisting) and avoid dangerous system calls like `shell_exec()` whenever possible.